byteZorvin/paradex-events/design.md

-The below are the events that need to be inedexed
+The below are the events that need to be indexed

 ```solidity
 interface IStarknetMessagingEvents {
     // This event needs to be compatible with the one defined in Output.sol.